 - If you are new to mushroom hunting, the first thing you need to know is which mushrooms are safe for consumption.
 Do your homework or go with an experienced hunter.

 - Bring a mushroom field guide along.
-Err on the side of caution - if you don’t know what it is, don’t pick it!
+Always err on the side of caution.
+If you don’t know what it is, don’t pick it!

 - Know your trees in your neck-of-the-woods.

 - Bring along plenty of water.

 - Bring your charged cell phone and/or compass or GPS.